 Home: FINAL DATE TO SUBMIT ROUGH DRAFTS IS FRIDAY THE 25TH BEFORE MIDNIGHT

-Class: Writing and Introduction and Conclusion.
+Class: Writing Introductions and Conclusions.
 Responding to Paper Drafts

 Home: Work on revising final papers